acammarat/pindol/README.md

 If the compilation ends successfully, the executable with the name of the code is created.

+## How to prepare, run and analyse a Normal Dynamics simulation

+The workflow on how to prepare, run and analyse a Normal Dynamics simulation can be found in the [example folder](https://github.com/acammarat/pindol/tree/main/examples).

 ## Usage

-For the usage, please refer to the related README.md file.
+For the usage of each code, please refer to the related README.md file.

 ## Citation